 Depression is a mood disorder categorized by persistent sadness and a general loss of interest.
 A staggering 1 in 5 Americans experience depression at some point during their lifetime, so you’re not alone if you suspect you may have depression.

-Depression is a mood disorder categorized by persistent sadness and a general loss of interest or pleasure present during the same two week period that represents a change from previous level of functioning.
+Depression is a mood disorder categorized by persistent sadness and a general loss of interest or pleasure during the same two week period.
 In any given year, around 16.1 million adults will be affected by depression in the United States.
-So if you suspect you may have depression, you’re not alone.
+So if you suspect you may have depression, you are not alone.

 Depression can lead to a variety of emotional and physical problems.
 Those who suffer may experience difficulty with routine tasks like getting out of bed, eating regular meals and other day to day activities of appropriate self-care.
-Depression is not just feeling “sad” or “unmotivated” — it is the continued and overwhelming presence of these feelings even if there’s no external cause.
+Depression is not just feeling “sad” or “unmotivated” — it is the continued and overwhelming presence of these feelings, even in the absence of an external cause.

-There is no simple answer to this question.
-Depression can look different for every person.
-That being said, there are a few places where you can start looking for help.
+There is no simple answer to this question, because depression can look different for every person.
+However, there are a few places where you can start looking for help.

 First, it’s helpful to know the main symptoms of depression.
 People with depression often: